WARP-LAB/WARP-GUIDES-WEBPACK/04-devserver/readme.md

 ```

-Secondly we can change *properties.json* that is consumed by webpack config script and set `relativeUrlType` to false.
-It can be skipped due to the fact that webpack config script checks if DevServer is running and if yes, forces relativeUrlType to false automatically, thus setting everything to use FQDN.
+Secondly  *properties.json* that is consumed by webpack config script needs change - setting `relativeUrlType` to false.
+It *can* be skipped due to the fact that webpack config script checks if DevServer is running and if yes, forces `relativeUrlType` to false automatically, thus setting everything to use FQDN.

 *properties.json*